delight-im/PHP-Auth/README.md

     // too many requests
 }
 ```

+The username in the third parameter is optional.
+You can pass `null` here if you don't want to manage usernames.

 For email verification, you should build an URL with the selector and token and send it to the user, e.g.: